Charter Party Clauses

 International Safety Management Code (ISM)

-As BIMCO has clearly stated:
+As BIMCO has explained:

 “The ISM Code is just one part of the extensive regulations that Shipowners must adhere to under the laws of the Flag State.
 As an integral part of the SOLAS Convention 1974, as amended, compliance with the ISM Code is mandatory for all Contracting States under international law.
 Most standard Charter Parties include broad provisions requiring the owner to ensure that the ship complies fully with all relevant international laws and regulations and holds the necessary certifications to allow the ship to operate within the agreed trading limits.
 Therefore, from a strictly legal standpoint, BIMCO does not see an immediate contractual necessity to explicitly reference the ISM Code in a voyage or time charter.